MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_computeengine.md

 ## Members

 ### ListSensitivityLabels function
-_Not documented yet._
+Not yet documented.

 ### GetSensitivityLabel function
-_Not documented yet._
+Not yet documented.

 ### ComputeActions function
-_Not documented yet._
+Not yet documented.

 ### ComputeActionsWithRemoteState function
 Computes actions while choosing between remote and local state.
 State is selected using this priority.
 Unknown protection types, (template or ad-hoc not in the policy).
 Protection state is always preferable to unprotected state.
 Document state with label is preferred above one without.
-[Label](undefined) order, higher is preferred.
-[Label](undefined) timestamp, prefer newest labelled document.
-[DocumentState](undefined) LastModifiedTime optionally implemented, prefer newly modified file.
+Label order, higher is preferred.
+Label timestamp, prefer newest labelled document.
+DocumentState LastModifiedTime optionally implemented, prefer newly modified file.

 Parameters:
 * **context**: Comput engine context.